How to Convert an Image to PDF in Google Drive

 - Go to Google Drive and sign in.

-- Once uploaded, right-click the image file in Drive.
+- Right-click the uploaded image file in Google Drive.

 Reviewing and Downloading as PDF